IT Leaders are buying software and technology they don’t need, while salespeople reap the benefits of a broken vendor evaluation process.

 The biggest obstacle to seamless transitions is that the process of buying software has damaging flaws.
 The urgency means that vendors are holding all the cards.
 If we slow down and do the required due diligence, by the time we come to a decision, it’s too late.
 Either way, poor decisions, and ill-fitted solutions are the results.

-The Current Software Evaluation Processes
+The Current Software Selection Processes

 With businesses forced into a state of complete disruption over the past 18 months, early tech adoption matters.
 It is no secret.
 Companies that get out ahead of their competition are seeing a result.

 The reaction means everyone else is making hurried decisions and placing too much trust in a broken system.
 Systems that previously worked in times of labored transformation no longer fit the needs of the business.
+Here are the current processes, and why they’re broken.

 1. The ‘Get me the Best’ Approach.